cilioh/cp2017s_practice/docs/hw1.md

 - Always show prompt `CP-2017-12345>`(your student ID) at first and at the end of each task.
 - If user inputs enter, show information about choices.
-- If user inputs `exit`, it ends the program.
+- If user inputs `exit`, end the program.

 ### 1-2. 예제 입력